banestyrelsen/phpmvc08/README.md

 The value of 'url' is the relative path to the content, i.e. the path after asdf/ in the address. 'page1' must be a unique name in the array.

-Then set your browser to [your path]/asdf/index.php click module/install to initialize the new link.
+Then set your browser to [your path]/asdf/index.php and click module/install to initialize the new link.

 ##Changing the logo
 In the asdf/themes/grid/ folder, replace the logo.png file with a image with the same name.